FerrazArthur/wasi_wasm_container_tests/README.md

   }
 ```

-> You need to add a "," in the end of the line before "features": line.
+> You need to add a "," in the end of the line before "features" line.

 If that file doest exists, then you create it and paste inside: